JuanchoGithub/gym-tracker/README.md

 The recommendation engine analyzes the mathematical delta between historical logs to determine available equipment.
 *   **Algorithm:** Calculate the Greatest Common Divisor (GCD) of weight changes over the last 10 sessions.
 *   **Result:** If a user never increments by less than 5kg, the system creates a "Snap-to-Grid" constraint, ensuring suggested weights are achievable with their specific equipment (e.g., rounding 72.5kg -> 75kg).

+### 9. iOS Background Persistence (Silent Loop Hack)
+To ensure timers work reliably on iOS when the screen locks (where `setTimeout` can throttle), the app utilizes a `SilentAudioPlayer`.
+*   **Mechanism:** Plays a zero-volume base64-encoded MP3 loop.
+*   **Effect:** Forces the browser to keep the JavaScript thread active, ensuring the `AudioContext` for procedural sounds remains "Running" instead of "Suspended" by the OS.

+### 10. Intelligent Data Merging
+The import/export system is not a simple file overwrite.
+*   **Synchronization:** When importing data, the system preserves user customizations (like notes or custom exercises) but *enforces* the latest biomechanical definitions (Primary/Secondary muscles) from the app source code.
+*   **Result:** This allows legacy data to benefit from improvements in the heatmap algorithm without losing historical context.

 ---